This is a strange concept to most of us, but it is a very fundamental teaching of the Bible and has a huge impact on how we live as Christians.

 He was the chosen one of God.
 God chose him and his descendants to be his people.
 Pretty incredible.
 Abraham was a very key figure in our history, and a man of amazing faith.

 Abraham had a son Isaac, Isaac had a son Jacob, (whom God renamed Israel).
 Jacob was another chosen man, another patriarch of the Jews.
 They all trace their ancestry back through him.
 One of his sons was called Levi.

 After Moses talked with God on the mountain, (around the time when he was given the ten commandments), he appointed Levi’s descendants, (the tribe of Levi), to be the priests in the tent which they were to build for God to live with his people.

 The tribe of Levi, and ONLY the tribe of Levi, were to be the priests.
 And because this would be their full time occupation the rest of the tribes, (11 of them), had to give 10% of everything to the Levites to provide for their needs.

 Melchizedek was also a priest of God.

 Abraham met Melchizedek about 650 years before Moses came down from the mountain and appointed the Levites.
 Obviously there was a different system before that.
 In fact Hebrews 7 implies that God himself appointed Melchizedek to be a priest.

-The cities near where Abraham was living (Sodom and Gomorrah) were attacked and plundered.
-The attackers also captured Abraham’s nephew Lot. (big mistake - Abraham is God’s chosen...)
-So Abraham heads off to rescue his nephew and in the process recovers all the “loot” which was stolen from the two cities.
+The cities near where Abraham was living, (Sodom and Gomorrah), had been attacked and plundered.
+The attackers also captured Abraham’s nephew Lot.
+(Big mistake - Abraham is God’s chosen…).
+So Abraham heads off to rescue his nephew, and in the process recovers all the “loot” which was stolen from the two cities.